Fjf/Allen/doc/setup/performance.rst

 Scripts for standalone Allen
 --------------------------------
-For producing plots of efficiencies etc., Allen needs to be compiled with ROOT (option `USE_ROOT` in the standalone build).
 Create the directory Allen/output, then the ROOT file PrCheckerPlots.root will be saved there when running the a validation sequence.

 * Efficiency plots: Histograms of reconstructible and reconstructed tracks are saved in `Allen/output/PrCheckerPlots.root`.